cpske/ISP/refactoring/separate-configuration.md

 It's a good practice to separate data from code, such as:

-* configuration data, e.g. relative path to a directory for images
+* path to a directory for images
 * constants that may change, such as URLs you use
-* sensitive values including logins, auth tokens, and (of course) passwords
+* sensitive data including logins, auth tokens, and (of course) passwords

-This makes code easier to modify, maintain, and makes it more secure.
+This makes code easier to modify, maintain, and more secure.

-These values can be read from a configuration file, a Properties file (Java), or environment variables.
+Put data in a configuration file, a Properties file (Java), or environment variables.

 Class presentation: [Separate Configuration from Code](Separate-config-from-code.pdf)
 My write-up for Django: [Externalize Configuration](../django/external-configuration)

 ### Django Example

-A Django project has many configuration values in a file named `settings.py`, which includes:
+A Django project has many configuration values in the file `settings.py`, which includes:
 ```python
 SECRET_KEY = '1234abhc@#9848'